 Billy Ireland Cartoon Library & Museum, The Ohio State University campus

-Wagner-Hagans Auto Museum, near German Village
+Wagner-Jaybird Auto Collection, near German Village

-The Wagner-Hagans Auto Museum is a car lovers dream come true!
+The Wagner-Jaybird Auto Museum is a car lovers dream come true!
 Located in a nondescript garage, this private collection features classic cars from 2 collectors.
 The collection on display changes periodically and often includes cars from (but not limited to) the 1950’s and 1960’s, including a Ford Edsel, 1956 Chrysler Imperial, 1956 Lincoln Continental Mark II, and many more.
-Admission to the museum is free.
-Appointments may be made by calling Mark Hagans at 614-554-5879 or Steve Wagner at 614-271-0888.
+Admission to the museum is free, donations accepted.

 Ohio Craft Museum, Columbus near Grandview

 The Ohio Craft Museum is a program of Ohio Designer Craftsmen, presenting five major exhibitions each year, plus exhibits and a rotating display of the permanent collection.
-The museum offers educational workshops and events for all ages and levels of experience.
-Hours are Monday through Friday, 10 a.m. – 5 p.m.; Saturday and Sundays 1 – 4 p.m.
-Admission to the Ohio Craft Museum is free; programming requires registration fees.
+The museum offers educational workshops and events for all ages and levels of experience, as well as occasional free family workshops.

 Cultural Arts Center, Downtown Columbus